-Students are expected to be present and to follow the schedule the preceptor and site provide.
+Students are expected to be present and follow the schedule the preceptor and site provides.
 Students are prohibited from negotiating schedules with the preceptor.
-If there are any concerns about scheduling, the student and preceptor should contact the Program.
-The Program policy on attendance allows three full clinic days off each semester (every 16 weeks) with advanced notification to the Program.
-If this policy is not abided by, please notify the Program directly.
-If there are any questions or concerns regarding attendance, contact the Program for clarification.
-Students are expected to be present and engaged in their clinical rotation responsibilities as scheduled.
-We recognize emergencies and unexpected circumstances may occur that require the student's attention and time.
+If there are any concerns about scheduling, the student and preceptor should reach out to the Program.
+The Program policy on attendance allows three full clinic days off each semester (every 16 weeks) with advanced notification to the Program and preceptor.
+If this policy is not abided, please notify the Program directly.
+If there are any questions or concerns regarding attendance, do not hesitate to reach out to the Program for clarification.
+Students are expected to be present and engage in their clinical rotation responsibilities as scheduled, but we recognize there are at times emergencies and unexpected circumstances that require the student's attention and time.
 This policy honors that.
-Absences may require make-up time.
-In that instance, the Program or student will contact you to coordinate.
+At times, absences may require make up time.
+In that instance, the Program or student will reach out to you to coordinate.